Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-72-the-reckoning.md

 That was her fate, soon.

-And...for what?
+And... for what?
 Was help even coming?
 Her desperate message to the other Great Houses had returned only silence, and considering the total absence of any comms traffic from the planet below, or even from their own scout satellites…

 Their comms were jammed.
 They couldn’t warp, couldn’t jump, couldn’t out-accelerate the Humans and Gaoians, and if their shield wall didn’t fail first, there was surely a rapid strike group circling the planet to come up from behind.

-And again...for what?
+And again... for what?
 For a House falling apart at the seams?
 Her own sister, Awryen’s predecessor in commanding this very ship and fleet, had defected to House Icwd.
 For a paranoid and domineering Grandmatriarch who should have have been pushed out years ago, and who was probably dead or captured now anyway?

 Awryen had daughters and nieces on the *Apex.* Could she really bring herself to fight to the death and take them with her?